cozy/cozy-mobile/README.md

 ## Install

-Get it from the play store.
-Or head over to the [Releases page](https://github.com/cozy/cozy-mobile/releases)
+Get it from the [Google Play Store](https://play.google.com/store/apps/details?id=io.cozy.files_client), or head over to the [Releases page](https://github.com/cozy/cozy-mobile/releases)

 ## Built with